Skip to content

 Organization creationPer-userFixed window

-PAT creationPer-userFixed window
+PAT (Personal Access Token) creationPer-userFixed window

 All organizations start on the free tier.
 Limits increase with higher tiers:

-Free120 (user) / 600 (org)20402020
+Free120 (user) / 600 (org)2020 (user)4020201020

 HTTP/1.1 429 Too Many Requests